wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 ## Configure Chat Box Width

-Use [FrankerFaceZ](https://www.frankerfacez.com/) to set the width of the chat box on desktop.
+Use [FrankerFaceZ](https://www.frankerfacez.com/){:target="\_blank" rel="noopener noreferrer"} to set the width of the chat box on desktop.
 You can find this under Chat, Appearance, and then Width.

 The default size seems to be ~340px (on 1440p).
 I set mine to 400px.
 Together with the font size increase, it has lessened the reading strain on my eyes.